 Revenues in fiscal 2016 were \$1,127.1 million, up 12.0% compared to fiscal 2015.
-Our revenue growth drivers during fiscal 2016 were robust demand for our portfolio analytics ("PA") suite of products, including an expansion of our multi-asset class value added products, accelerated growth in our Content & Technology Solutions ("CTS"), advancement in Workstation Solutions and significant progress in the Portware business, partially offset by the impact of foreign currency.
+Our revenue growth drivers during fiscal 2016 were robust demand for our analytics suite of products, including an expansion of our multi-asset class value added products, accelerated growth in our CTS, advancement in Workstation Solutions and significant progress in the Portware LLC ("Portware") business, partially offset by the impact of foreign currency.